Your level of success is the sum total of your core qualities built over a period of time

-- Hand/Eye Coodination
+- Hand/Eye Coordination

 - Muscle Memory

-If on the other hand I lacked the core qualities needed to learn salsa, or I had not pursued Martial Arts or Music, it probably would have been far more difficult to learn and taken a lot longer to develop the necessary ‘core skills’ needed to become great at dancing.
+If on the other hand, I lacked the core qualities needed to learn Salsa or I had not pursued Martial Arts or Music, it probably would have been far more difficult to learn and taken a lot longer to develop the necessary ‘core skills’ needed to become great at dancing.

 Having understood this, it’s made it far easier for me now to look at an endeavor and to see whether or not I could pick up the skill set quickly and easily.
 And if not, look at learning the ‘core qualities’ needed in order to get good.